-General format: The complete paper has to be written preferably in Rich Text Format or in an MS-Word 2003 compatible file, with a maximum of 30 pages including text, figures, and tables.
-Page size: A4, margins: 3 cm on each side, line spacing: single, font type: Times New Roman.
+General format: The complete paper has to be written preferably in docx format (Word 2007 or higher) or doc format (older Word versions), with a maximum of 30 pages including text, figures, and tables.
+Page size: A4, margins: top: 2.5 cm / bottom, left and right: 2 cm.

-The order of the material should be as follows: Title, Author(s), ABSTRACT, Keywords, Main text (INTRODUCTION, MATERIALS AND METHODS, RESULTS AND DISCUSSION, CONCLUSION), Acknowledgements (if any), REFERENCES, Appendix (if any).
+The order of the material should be as follows: Title, Author(s), Abstract, Keywords, Main text (Introduction, Materials and Methods, Results and Discussion, Conclusion), Acknowledgement (if any), References, Appendix (if any).
 This structure of the main text is not obligatory, but the paper must be logically presented.
 Footnotes should be avoided.
-The main text must be written with font size 12, justify, first indent 0.5 cm.
+The main text must be written with font size 11, justify.
 Within each main section, two levels of subheadings are available and the titles must be bold, bold and italic, italic respectively.

 The manuscript should contain the whole text, figures, tables, and explanations according to the followings:

 Title: Should be brief and informative.
 The title should reflect the most important aspects of the article, in a preferably concise form of not more than 100 characters and spaces.
-Font size 14, capital letters, center alignment.
+Font size 12, sentence case, justify.

 By-line: Names (size 11, small capital) of the authors.
 No inclusion of scientific titles is necessary.
 In the case of two or more authors, place their names in the same row, separate them with a hyphen (not with a comma) and please indicate the corresponding author with * in superscript.
 Authors from different institutions must be labeled with numbers in superscript after the names.
 Addresses of the authors, phone and fax number and e-mail should be also given (size 11, italic).